IbrahimFangary/IEEE_sessions/sketch_analysis/readme.md

 ---

-###  Cell Proportion Comparison
+###  Cell Proportion Comparison in each patient

 ![Cell Proportion Comparison](figures/cell_proportion_comparison.png)

-This plot shows the **cell-type proportion** before and after sketching.
+This plot shows the **cell proportion** before and after sketching.
-It indicates that **the proportions were not significantly altered**, suggesting that the sketching process retained representative diversity across cell populations.
+It indicates that **the proportions were not significantly altered**, suggesting that the sketching process retained each patient's cell proportion.